ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

         Permitting implementation defined methods for algorithms not specified in the |API| permits implementations to use other appropriate procedures in cases where interoperability with other implementations is not required.

-    For algorithms that take an input step `PSA_KEY_DERIVATION_INPUT_SECRET`, the input to that step must be provided with `psa_key_derivation_input_key()`.
+    For algorithms that take a `PSA_KEY_DERIVATION_INPUT_SECRET` or `PSA_KEY_DERIVATION_INPUT_PASSWORD` input step, the input to that step must be provided with `psa_key_derivation_input_key()`.
 Future versions of this specification might include additional restrictions on the derived key based on the attributes and strength of the secret key.

      .. note::